-The Catcher Area Field Development involves combined development of the Catcher, Varadero and Burgman fields located on Blocks 28/9a and 28/10c of production license P140 in the UK Central North Sea.
+The Catcher Area Development involves the combined development of the Catcher, Varadero and Burgman fields located on Blocks 28/9a and 28/10c of production license P140 in the UK Central North Sea.

-Premier Oil operates the field while also holding a 50% stake, while the other partners include Cairn Energy and MOL Group with stakes of 30% and 20% respectively.
-Premier initially acquired its interest in the area with the acquisition of Oilexco in 2009 and became operator with after acquiring EnCore Oil in 2012.
+Premier Oil operates the field with 50% working interest.
+The other partners include Cairn Energy, MOL Group and Dyas with stakes of 20%, 20% and 10%, respectively.
+Premier initially acquired its interest in the area with the acquisition of Oilexco in 2009 and became operator after acquiring EnCore Oil in 2012.

 Discovery, geology and reserves of Catcher

 Catcher was discovered in August 2010, followed by Varadero in January 2011 and Burgman in March 2011.
 Two additional fields Carnaby and Bonneville were discovered in June 2012 and April 2013 respectively.